-The BDIH is a non-profit association with more than 400 members in the segment of healthcare products.
-Today more than 200 license holders with 300 brands in 27 countries utilize the BDIH-Standard für Kontrollierte Naturkosmetik (standard for certified organic cosmetics) which was established in 2001, and thus for the strict regulations for the entire manufacturing process including the procurement of raw materials and ethical aspects.
-BDIH therefore also has offices in Tokyo, Seoul, Milan and Moscow.
-Approximately 12.000 certified products worldwide have been licensed with the BDIH-label.
+The BDIH is a non-profit association with more than 450 members in the segment of healthcare products.
+More than 250 license holders with 400 brands in 28 countries have opted for the BDIH-Standard für Kontrollierte Naturkosmetik (standard for certified organic cosmetics) established in 2001, and thus for the strict regulations for the entire manufacturing process including the procurement of raw materials and ethical aspects.
+BDIH therefore also has offices in Tokyo, Seoul and Milan.
+Approximately 12.500 certified products worldwide have been licensed with the BDIH-label.

 BDIH is a founding member of the international non-profit association COSMOS-standard AISBL, based in Brussels.
-Under this umbrella organization the established member organizations BDIH, COSMEBIO, ECOCERT, ICEA and SOIL ASSOCIATION, which have to date certified more thann 50.000 products worldwide, guarantee corresponding quality control processes and a joint, internationally approved standard for natural and organic cosmetics with transparent and distinct criteria for natural and organic cosmetics and raw materials.
+Under this umbrella organization the established member organizations BDIH, COSMEBIO, ECOCERT, ICEA and SOIL ASSOCIATION, which have to date certified more than 50.000 products worldwide, guarantee corresponding quality control processes and a joint, internationally approved standard for natural and organic cosmetics with transparent and distinct criteria for natural and organic cosmetics and raw materials.
 Since the beginning of 2017, the COSMOS-standard is the obligatory certifiying foundation for all products to be examined, already applicable to more than 25.000 products and raw materials.

 COSMEBIO is the French Professional Association for Ecological and Organic Cosmetics, whose mission is to promote the know-how of its members and organic cosmetics towards consumers and professionals in France and worldwide.
 It federates all the key players of the field: suppliers of ingredients, cosmetic laboratories, contract manufacturers, retailers with own brands and today represents nearly 400 companies.
 COSMEBIO is also the owner of the label which gives consumers guarantees regarding the nature and the quality of the products.
 COSMEBIO is a founding member of the European harmonised COSMOS-standard. www.cosmebio.org